By the end of this section, you will be able to:

 Integrating from the initial mass m0 to the final mass m of the rocket gives us the result we are after:

 and thus our final answer is

 This result is called the rocket equation.
-It was originally derived by the Soviet physicist Konstantin Tsiolkovsky in 1897.
+It was originally derived by the Russian rocket scientist Konstantin Tsiolkovsky in 1897.
 It gives us the change of velocity that the rocket obtains from burning a mass of fuel that decreases the total rocket mass from down to m.
 As expected, the relationship between and the change of mass of the rocket is nonlinear.

 In rocket problems, the most common questions are finding the change of velocity due to burning some amount of fuel for some amount of time; or to determine the acceleration that results from burning fuel.

 - To determine the change of velocity, use the rocket equation Equation 9.38.